024 7668 6690

 Local anaesthetic takes just minutes to work and the numb feeling should wear off within a few hours.
 Patients remain awake and alert during treatment and can communicate with their dentist.

 The only discomfort a patient would be expected to feel is when the local anaesthetic is injected.
+To minimise the discomfort, we can use a topical anaesthetic to numb the site before the injection.

 When do dental patients need sedation?